dguzenko/newdocs/docs/rcategoriespro.md

 Related Categories Pro
 ======================

 This documentation offers help and guidance for ZOOlanders **Related Categories Pro** Extension.
-More information about it can be find on the ZOOlanders site, https://www.zoolanders.com/extensions/related-categories-pro.
+More information about it can be find on the [official page](https://www.zoolanders.com/extensions/related-categories-pro).

 **Related Categories Pro** 3.x versions are compatible with Joomla!
 2.5.x/3.x, ZOO 3.x and ZLFW 3.x.
 All previous versions, if available, are ONLY for Joomla 1.5 and are considered deprecated.